 When it comes to design research, preference tests are one the easiest ways to get quick and actionable feedback from your customers.
 It’s important to test your ideas with your prospective users and not to rely solely on your own assumptions when it comes to designing a stellar product.

 UXtweak is here to help you to get started.
-So, don’t wait around – register for free or log in to your UXtweak account and try your first preference test right away!
+So, don’t wait around – register for free or login to your UXtweak account and try your first preference test right away!